 - Require owners to notify the City of any Notice To Quit issued to tenants, improving data collection about evictions.
 Landlords who own 6 or fewer units will be exempt.

-- The City would be required to notify the tenant of their rights under current state law.
+- Require the City of Boston to notify the tenant facing eviction of their rights under current state law.

 When will the Jim Brooks Act take effect?

 The Act has been approved by the Boston City Council and enacted by the Massachusetts State Legislature.
 The State Legislature has a two-year legislative cycle with the current cycle running from January 2017 through December 2018.
 If passed by the State Legislature, the Act would take effect in 2019, at the earliest.

 Which landlords will be impacted by the Act?